Azure/azure-sdk-for-go/documentation/developer_setup.md

 To get started first install [`docker`][get_docker].
 Then to start the proxy, from the root of the repository, run the command `./eng/common/testproxy/docker-start-proxy.ps1 start`.
 This command will take care of pulling the pinned docker image and running it in the background.

 It is not required to run the test-proxy from within the docker container, but this is how the proxy is run in the Azure DevOps pipelines.
-If you would like to run the test-proxy in a different the test-proxy [documentation][test_proxy_docs] has more information.
+If you would like to run the test-proxy in a different manner the [documentation][test_proxy_docs] has more information.

 ### Test Mode Options